Maximal towers and ultrafilter bases in computability: Introduction

 \subsection{The mass problem \boldmath\texorpdfstring{$\+U_\B$}{U\_B} of ultrafilter bases}

 We now define the mass problem~$\+U_\B$ corresponding to the ultrafilter number.
 Since all filters of our Boolean algebras are countable, any base will compute a linearly ordered base by taking finite intersection.
-So we can restrict ourselves to linearly ordered bases.
-This is not always possible in the set theory setting, as discussed in the introduction.
+So for measuring the relative complexity via Medvedev reducibility, we can restrict ourselves to linearly ordered bases.
+Importantly, we require that each ultrafilter base is a tower; in particular, the difference between a set and its successor is infinite.
+(Asking that an ultrafilter base is linearly ordered is not always possible in the setting of set theory, as discussed in the introduction.)

 \begin{definition} Given a countable Boolean algebra~$\mathbb B$ of sets, let~$\+U_\B$ be the class of sets~$F $ such that~$F$ is a $\mathbb B$-tower as in Definition~\ref{def:tower} and for each set $R\in \mathbb B$, there is~$n$ such that $F_n \sub^* \overline R$ or $F_n \sub^* R$.
 We will call a set~$F$ in~$\+U_\B$ a $\mathbb B$-\emph{ultrafilter base}. \end{definition}